ApurbaPandey/WebCrawlMongoIndex/WebCrawlMongoIndex/README.md

   3. Apache Nutch follows the robots.txt exclusion standard.

   For the Second part of the problem, which is to create search API, I planned to use spring boot with spring data for mongodb.
-But I found out that there is an [issue with mongo](https://jira.mongodb.org/browse/JAVA-2229) which wis fixed in upcoming version of mongo-java-driver.
+But I found out that there is an [issue with mongo](https://jira.mongodb.org/browse/JAVA-2229) which is fixed in upcoming version of mongo-java-driver.
 Because of this issue, Mongodb Authentication with SSL was failing and I needed SSL authentication to connect my mongodb.
 Hence, I decided to create simple DAO with singletone.
 The reson I went for singletone is, MongoClient is thread-safe and has its own connetion pooling mechanism.

   The title field of the mongoDB collection article is an indexed field, hence we can do a text search on this.
 Except title currently search is available only id and date fields.
 I am currently working on providing more search features.